A modelling framework for the analysis of the SARS-CoV2 transmission dynamics: Methods

 \subsection{Modelling framework}

 Based only on publicly available data sources on the reported number of deaths, we develop a modelling framework where we link the daily new infections to the reported deaths, and infections are generated by a stochastic transmission SEIR compartmental model, adding another level of hierarchy to the model.
 Also, given the significant vaccine rollout, we extend our model to reflect the impact of vaccinations.
-The directed acyclic graph at figure \ref{fig:DAG} represents the structure of the model delineating its transmission and observational components.
+The directed acyclic graph at figure \ref{fig:fullDAG} represents the structure of the model delineating its transmission and observational components.
 Statistical inference procedures are addressed within a Bayesian framework and parameter learning is carried out using Stan's implementation of Hamiltonian Monte Carlo~\cite[]{Stan2018Stan}.
 The analysis period ranges from March 2020 to September 2021.
 Death count data for Greece, Portugal, Germany, United Kingdom and Norway are obtained from CSSE at JHU~\cite[]{dong2020interactive}, while data for Sweden were directly obtained from \href{https://www.folkhalsomyndigheten.se/smittskydd-beredskap/utbrott/aktuella-utbrott/covid-19/statistik-och-analyser/bekraftade-fall-i-sverige/}{Folkhälsomyndigheten}, the Public Health Agency of Sweden.
 Swedish Public Health Agency adjusts the daily number of deaths ex-post, correcting for the reporting delay, resulting in significantly different counts compared to their initial reports.
 We examine all possible discrepancies between data reported by national health authorities and data maintained in the COVID-19 Data Repository by CSSE at JHU and use the most integrated dataset for each country.
 Detailed references for each data source are presented in the supplementary material.